wendybf1/Data_Cleaning/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Files
-Code assumes all the zip file has been extracted and the working directory is set to the location with the files.
+Code assumes the zip file has been extracted (all files are in the default location) and the working directory is set to the location with the files.